dsureauperso/rabbitmq/README.md

 The RPC pattern is used when the producer awaits a response from the consumer.

-Doing RPC over RabbitMQ is quite easy.
-Once the server (i.e. any consumer) receives the message, it will publish a response in a callback queue the client (i.e. any producer) is listenning to.
+Doing RPC over RabbitMQ is quite easy: once the server (i.e. any consumer) receives the message, it will publish a response in a callback queue the client (i.e. any producer) is listenning to.

 We use a **correlation_id** to identify the upcoming request and its response sent back to the callback queue.

 ### Clustering / queues mirroring / load balancing

+Here are the main features we covered with this POC.

+A RabbitMQ cluster is a logical grouping of one or several nodes, each sharing users, virtual hosts, queues, exchanges, bindings, runtime parameters and other distributed state.

+In this example, we set up a 3-nodes RabbitMQ cluster.

+Clusters ensure the continuity of service in case of node falls.
+Clusters must have an odd number of nodes (1, 3, 5, etc.).
+A N-nodes cluster will still be active if at maximum N/2 + 1 node are in failure.

+In our example of 3 nodes, the service is sure to be OK with 1 node KO.